 Suppose we are observing sequentially two processes $\{y_t\}$, $\{h_t\}$ which are related through the following model

-Process $\{w_t\}$ is a noise sequence; $x$ is a random variable described by the following two hypotheses\\ $~~~~~\Hyp_0:~~x=0$, \\ $~~~~~\Hyp_1:~~x\sim\varphi(x),$\\ where $x\sim\varphi(x)$ means that the random variable $x$ follows the pdf $\varphi(x)$; and $\{h_t\}$ is a second observed process that affects in a time-varying and random way the value of the random variable $x$.
+Process $\{w_t\}$ is a noise sequence; $x$ a random variable described by the following two hypotheses\\ $~~~~~\Hyp_0:~~x=0$, \\ $~~~~~\Hyp_1:~~x\sim\varphi(x),$\\ where $x\sim\varphi(x)$ means that the random variable $x$ follows the pdf $\varphi(x)$; and $\{h_t\}$ a second observed process that affects in a time-varying and random way the value of the random variable $x$.
 In other words, under the null hypothesis the observed sequence $\{y_t\}$ is pure noise whereas under the alternative hypothesis it contains a mean which is related to the random parameter $x$ and scaled through the second measured sequence $\{h_t\}$.

 Sequences of this form arise in several applications in practice, the most notable being digital communications where $x$ denotes the information to be transmitted.
 Under hypothesis $\Hyp_0$ no transmission takes place, consequently the receiver measures pure noise.
 Under hypothesis $\Hyp_1$ information $x$ is transmitted and the sequence $\{h_t\}$ models the attenuation inflicted on this variable by a lossy and time-varying communication channel.
-We should mention that in digital communications it is customary to assume that the channel sequence $\{h_t\}$ can be measured, consequently, assuming that this process is available, is realistic (see Proakis and Salehi (2008)).
+We should mention that in digital communications it is customary to consider that the channel sequence $\{h_t\}$ can be measured, consequently, assuming that this process is available, is realistic (see Proakis and Salehi (2008)).

-The mathematical problem we would like to consider in this work consists: a)~in \textit{deciding as soon as possible} between the two hypotheses, and b)~every time a decision is made in favor of $\Hyp_1$ we would like to \textit{provide an estimate of the random variable $x$}.
+The mathematical challenge we would like to consider in this work consist: a)~in \textit{deciding as soon as possible} between the two hypotheses, and b)~every time a decision is made in favor of $\Hyp_1$, to \textit{provide an estimate of the random variable $x$}.
 As we realize, we have a \textit{joint} detection and estimation problem where both subproblems are of equal importance.
 Indeed we note that \textit{we like to have a reliable estimate} of $x$ every time \textit{we detect its presence}.